phlppnhllngr/phlppnhllngr.github.io/content/datenbank/DB.md

   <br/>
   <https://news.ycombinator.com/item?id=31269515>
 - **flyway**
+  - *Flyway was sold a while ago and moved to an 'open core' business model: There is an open source edition (Apache 2.0) where critical feature (e.g. dry-run, rollback) were deliberately patched out, and a payed version (closed source) that adds those features back in.*
   - Skripte: Java oder SQL (die Skripte sind abhängig vom DB-Vendor)
   - CLI oder embedded in (Java-)Anwendung  (beim Start der App)
   - *detects required update operations and executes them*